 Lyrics to “Sal Tlay Ka Siti” (Salt Lake City), Book of Mormon

-I had woken early this a.m., after way too little sleep, and dressed in the dark.
-Last minute I grabbed my newly acquired yellow cashmere sweater off the shelf, one of many I have assimilated from my mother’s closet.
-It was handy, and I thought of Raelynn, half thinking I would wear it for her, in case I got to see her.
+I woke early this morning, after far too little sleep, and dressed in the dark.
+Last minute, I grabbed my newly acquired yellow cashmere sweater off the shelf, one of many I have accumulated from my mother’s closet.
+It was handy, and I thought of Raelynn, half-thinking I would wear it just in case I got to see her.

-A few weeks ago when I was passing through, I got a wonderful massage from her.
-She complimented me on the orange cable knit sweater I was wearing and how much she loved it.
-It was particularly soft, and she relished the feel of it.
-I told her it had been my mother’s and was one of about 100 that my sister and I were sorting though.
-I explained that at the end of my mom’s life, with so much closing in on her, she continued to enjoy beautiful things, and had acquired an almost obscene collection of cashmere.
+I saw her a few weeks ago, again passing through.
+She complimented my orange cable knit sweater and told me how much she loved it.
+It was particularly soft and she relished the feel of it.
+I told her it had been my mother’s and was one of about a hundred my sister and I were sorting through.
+I explained that, at the end of my mom’s life, with so much closing in on her, she continued to enjoy beautiful things and had acquired an almost obscene collection of cashmere.
 “I understand,” she explained.
-“I would like one for every day of the year.” .
+“I would like one for every day of the year.”

-Clearly, Raelynn is in touch with the beauty that surrounds her.
-She spoke today about the mountains, the trees in bloom and spring weather in the air.
+Raelynn clearly recognizes the beauty that surrounds her.
+She spoke today about the mountains, the trees in bloom, and spring weather in the air.

 Here’s the thing.
 Raelynn is blind.

-At first I was uncomfortable with her – how to greet her, whether or not I explain to her who I am.
-Now, I am simply inspired by her.
+At first, I was uncomfortable: how to greet her, whether to explain who I am.
+Now, I am simply inspired.
 Her love of nature, her uplifting exchanges with strangers, the good work she does on sore travelers’ muscles.
-I am inspired by her vision of beauty, described with conviction, but mostly imagined.
+I am inspired by her vision of beauty, described with conviction but mostly imagined.

-Today as my plane left Salt Lake I found myself glued to the window, awed by the beauty of the magnificent landscape.
+As my plane left Salt Lake, I found myself glued to the window, awed by the beauty of the magnificent landscape.
 Jagged white peaks meet the edge of the sun-drenched high desert landscape and the city below.
-And, of course, the great salt lake, still, aqua, and blue.
-It’s hard to imagine such beauty lay only a few hours plane flight from the dank Chicago dawn I left behind.
+The great salt lake, still, aqua, and blue.
+It’s hard to imagine such beauty only a short flight from the dank Chicago dawn I left behind.

-Thinking about Realynn 10,000 feet below, I pulled out my phone and took a picture, like a big fat tourist seeing it for the first time because, in many ways, I was.
+Thinking about Raelynn 10,000 feet below, I pulled out my phone and took the picture.
+A big fat tourist seeing it for the first time because, in many ways, I was.

 “Keep your face to the sun and you will never see the shadows.” ―

-Today~ Pause.
+Today’s practice: Pause.
 Breathe.
 And make this a mantra of sorts.
-Remember the word sankalpa, the “I am ” intention:
+Remember the word sankalpa, the “I am” intention: